dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-well um i think for
+well i think for
-EDC to be continually relevant you know it needs to attract projects that are doing real things so and providing real value i think the stamper reason that you guys mentioned is is a great example of that so just to show that it can be stable itself and have a good you know team behind it doing that I think
+ETC to be continually relevant you know it needs to attract projects that are doing real things so and providing real value i think the stamper reason that you guys mentioned is a great example of that so just to show that it can be stable itself and have a good you know team behind it doing that I think